rsksmart/RSKIPs/IPs/RSKIP240.md

 |**Discussions-to**|https://research.rsk.dev/t/rskip-240-implement-storage-rent-in-rsk/163 |

 ## Abstract
 Storage rent is a *variable fee* collected from transaction senders to offset the cost of *retrieving relevant information* from blockchain state to execute transactions.
-The fee is called "rent" because it depends on the *time duration* for which the relevant data are stored in the *unitrie*.
-Rent is computed for each value-containing unitrie node "touched by" a transaction.
+The fee is called "rent" because it depends on the *time duration* for which the relevant data are stored in the blockchain state *unitrie*.
+Rent is *computed* for each value-containing unitrie node "touched by" a transaction.
 This includes nodes containing account information, contract code and storage cells.
-Transaction senders currently pay *fixed costs* in gas for trie access through opcodes like `SLOAD`, `BAL`, `CALL` etc. Rent is an additional *variable cost* with a *cap* or limit.
+Transaction senders currently pay *fixed costs* in gas for trie access through opcodes like `SLOAD`, `BAL`, `CALL` etc. Rent is an additional *variable cost* with a per-transaction *cap* or limit.
 A trie node's rent is computed using a *timestamp* of that node's previous rent payment.
 The general idea is that these variable costs will be negligible for nodes that are accessed frequently and thus are more likely to be cached.
-However, the longer a node remains *unused*, the more outstanding rent it accumulates, and the more it will cost (with some cap) to read.
+However, the longer a node remains *unused*, the more outstanding rent it accumulates, and the more it will cost to read.
 Such nodes are less likely to be cached in memory.

 ## Motivation